jvarg/jvarg.github.io/_posts/2017-03-18-dedicated-machine-learning-workstation.markdown

-after my old *5-node-raspy-2-distributed-computing-training cluster* found it's end in 2 other projects, i'm ready for a new project and repurpose my old workstation **AMD Phenom x6 1090T, SSD, Radeon HD6850** as a server for playing with __Keras__ bundled with __Theano__ & __Tensorflow__ as well as __Caffe__ and the usual machine-learning-supects.
+after my old *5-node-raspy-2-distributed-computing-training cluster* found it's end in 2 other projects, i'm ready for a new project and repurpose my old workstation

+**AMD Phenom x6 1090T, SSD, Radeon HD6850**

+as a server for playing with
+__Keras__ bundled with __Theano__ & __Tensorflow__
+as well as __Caffe__
+and the usual machine-learning-supects.

 My goal is to use the server as a dedicated testing environment since i run out of my AWS-student credit and hopefully get the hackish OpenCL versions/forks of the frameworks up and running.

-For the base system i choose Xubuntu since i don't need the great amazon shopping lens and it's a more less hassle free experience for a headless server.
+For the base system i choose Xubuntu since i don't need the great *amazon shopping lens* and it's a more less hassle free experience for setting up a headless server with several packages you have to compile and might not work the way you like and expect.

 The software configuration is pretty straight forward, i need